EvernodeXRPL/evernode-js-client/docs/reference-api-hook-clients.md

 - Registry Hook
 - Heartbeat Hook.

-Each of these hooks is associated with a separate XRPL account.
+Each of these hooks is associated with a separate Xahau account.
 Therefore, in various scenarios, it becomes necessary to create client instances to engage with these hooks.

 This section aims to enhance your comprehension of the available hook clients in `Evernode`.
 It will provide you with detailed specifications and guidance on how to utilize them effectively within `Evernode`.